 By default, the change-flow.settings file contains analysis rules for the host and ip CITs.
 In addition, there are two predefined, built-in analysis rules that can be used when your service desk application is synchronized with the Mercury Application Mapping CMDB server.
 The mam-object-id analysis rule locates CIs using Mercury Application Mapping CI IDs.
 The mam-ticket analysis rule locates CIs using change request IDs.

-These analysis rules may be referred to in the fields.settings file.
-For details on specifying analysis rules in the fields.settings file, see "Applying Analysis Rules to Field Settings" on page 121.
+You apply these analysis rules to change request fields in the Administration module Fields tab.
+For more information about applying analysis rules, see "Apply analysis rules to the field settings" on page 131.